carlesfernandez/docker-pybombs-gnsssdr/README.md

 ## Build docker image

 This step is not needed if you have pulled the docker image.
-If you want to build an updated Docker image on your own, go to the repository root folder and run the following command:
+If you want to build a Docker image based on Ubuntu 18.04 on your own, go to the repository root folder and run the following command:

+     $ git checkout v1.0
      $ docker build -t carlesfernandez/docker-pybombs-gnsssdr .

 You can change the tag name `carlesfernandez/docker-pybombs-gnsssdr` at your own